josuttis/jthread/README.md

 # jthread
-C++ class for a joining and cooperative interruptible thread (should become std::jthread)
+C++ class for a joining and cooperative interruptible thread (should become std::jthread) with stop_token helper

 Draft implementation of the C++ paper P0660 https://wg21.link/p0660